windmill-labs/windmilldocs/docs/reference.md

 - Arguments can specify a type `string`, `number` or `object`.
 User input will be validated against that type.
-- One can further constraint the type by having the string following a regex or pattern, or the object be of a specific [#resource-type](Resource Type)
+- One can further constraint the type by having the string following a regex or pattern, or the object be of a specific [resource type](#resource-type)
-- Arguments can be made mandatory by adding them to the "required" list.
+- Arguments can be made mandatory by adding them to the `required` list.
 In that case, the generated UI will check that user input provides required arguments.
 - Each argument can have a description field, that will appear in the generated UI.